-Uses a case study approach to involve students in the characterization and analysis of selected local, regional, and global environmental issues.
-Connections and relationships among the case studies and generalized environmental issues will be developed.
-Prerequisites: College biology and college chemistry and/or physical science or equivalent, and a course in computer science.
+Uses a case study approach in the characterization and analysis of selected local, regional, and global environmental issues.
+Develops connections and relationships among the case studies and generalized environmental issues.
+Prerequisites: College biology and college chemistry and/or physical science or equivalent, and introduction to computer technology or equivalent.

-INST395 Special Topics: . . .
+INST395 Special Topics: ...
 (3)

 A series of presentations using resources, specific developments, new creative approaches, and skill which will enable students to understand and appreciate the subject matter.
 Series may be repeated for different subjects.
-Prerequisites: Specific prerequisite(s) will vary depending on particular series.
+Prerequisites: Specific prerequisite(s) will vary depending on particular series

-INST400 Computer-Assisted Applications for Problem Solving (3)
+INST400 Computer-Assisted Applications for Problem-solving (3)

-This course is an interdisciplinary course of study that will give students a sound grasp of analytical methods and skills for analyzing, maintaining, and interpreting various types of data used in the areas of social studies, history studies, environmental studies, and the physical and natural sciences.
-Prerequisites: First-year natural/physical science.
+Provides a sound grasp of analytical methods and skills for analyzing, maintaining, and interpreting various types of data used in the areas of social studies, history studies, environmental studies, and the physical and natural sciences.
+Prerequisites: One term of physical or natural science.

-INST410 Worlds of Art (Internet Course) (3)
+INST410 Worlds of Art (3)

-This course compares objects from seven differing contexts and diverse geographical world areas and contrasts the imagery, cultural circumstances, and the world view within which the art was created and in which it functioned.
-Class discussions include interaction with instructor and experts on particular objects as guest correspondents.
-(Guest correspondents will interact in a virtual classroom through a special LISTSERV depending upon access of the correspondent.)
+Compares art objects from eight differing contexts and diverse geographical world areas and contrasts the imagery, cultural circumstances, and the worldview within which the art was created and functioned.